niklek/notify/README.md

-# Notifier (the Library)
+# notifier

-Notifier is a package for sending text messages to a target url via HTTP `POST` requests.
+`notifier` is a package for sending text messages to a target url via HTTP `POST` requests.

-Notifier has the following public methods:
+Exported methods:
+- `NewNotifier` init method, creates `Notifier` with a config.

-- `Start` creates N workers, by default 20.
+- `Start` starts N workers, by default 20.
+Each worker creates a custom HTTP client with specified timeouts, used for sending messages.

-- `Send` receives a slice of `Message`, adds each item to the sending queue which is read by workers.
+- `Send` receives messages as `[]Message`, adds them to the sending channel which will be read by workers.

-- `Stop` waits for the workers to complete the sending process.
+- `Stop` waits for the workers to complete the recent sending.
 Has to be called at the end.

-`Notifier` has an error queue which should be read from outside using `ErrChan` method.
-Remaining failed messages in the error queue will be removed before exit when `Stop` is called.

-Each worker creates a custom HTTP client with specified timeouts, used for sending messages.
-Failed messages will be added to the error queue.
+- `ErrChan` returns an error channel to handle failed messages.

+## Logging

+The package uses `github.com/sirupsen/logrus` logger, logs as JSON to *stdout*.
+Log level can be set via `LOG_LEVEL` env variable, default is debug level.
+Logging has to be handled externally, see [12factor.net/logs](https://12factor.net/logs).

 ## Run tests